 Ozan is the founder and director of vocal ensemble Troxalida.

-Félix Verry studied early music in Strasbourg with Stéphanie Pfister (baroque violin) and later in the Schola Cantorum in Basel (Switzerland) with Leila Schayegh (baroque violin) and Randall Cook (medieval fiddle and Renaissance violin).
-After he obtained his Master in baroque violin in 2015, he continued his studies in Basel by learning historical improvisation with Dirk Börner and Sven Schwannberger until he obtained a second Master in 2017.
+Félix Verry studied early music in Strasbourg with Stéphanie Pfister (baroque violin), and at the Schola Cantorum in Basel with Leila Schayegh (baroque violin) and Randall Cook (medieval fiddle and Renaissance violin).
+After obtaining a Master in baroque violin in 2015, he continued his studies in Basel with historical improvisation, under the guidance of Dirk Börner and Sven Schwannberger.
+He obtained his second Master there in 2017.

-Félix Verry focuses specifically on performing and teaching Medieval and Renaissance music.
-As an improviser, he focuses on the study and reconstruction of bastarda diminutions for Renaissance violin.
+Félix Verry focuses on performing and teaching Medieval and Renaissance music.
+As an improviser, he is specialised in the study and reconstruction of bastarda diminutions for Renaissance violin.
 He also plays folk music and performs free-form improvisation.